makgyver/fluke/docs/first_run.md

 # First run

 After installing `fluke`, you can run a federated algorithm from the command line.
-To do so, you need to two configuration files:
+To do so, you need two configuration files:

 - `EXP_CONFIG_FILE`: the experiment configuration file (independent from the algorithm);
 - `ALG_CONFIG_FILE`: the algorithm configuration file;